AmaiamUlHaque/Infinity-Mirror/README.md

 would be more illusions of the “infinite” LEDs, allowing for a deeper effect and appearance of the void of the abyss.

+The second **weakness** would be the inner mirror sometimes coming off.
+However this was only an issue when it was placed the front facing the ground.
+It almost always goes back in place when slowly flipped back to the correct orientation.
+To resolve this, I would used a stronger formof adhesive to stick the mirror to the back panel.
+This time I used thick double sided tape with some type of squishy foam texture.
+Next time, I would either find stronger double sided tape or gorilla glue.

 ## Bibliography